Discover the World of Home Bidets: A Comprehensive Guide

-Women & New Mothers - Menstrual periods can often produce feelings of un-freshness.
+- Women & New Mothers: Menstrual periods can often produce feelings of un-freshness.
 Washing yourself with water will help you feeling clean.
-Mothers who have recently gone thru childbirth can be very sensitive in that area.
+Mothers who have recently gone through childbirth can be very sensitive in that area.
 Bidets can be a more soothing and relaxing way to go.

 After using a bidet, there is a bit of residual water that remains after washing.
 It's similar to having beads of water on your skin when first stepping out of the shower.